terminatorul/Win-ScriptInvoke/README.md

 - search the given interpreter on system `PATH`, and for each path:
     * append every extension from `PATHEXT` in turn and see if the resulting name can be found.
 These checks allow you to use a shebang line like `#!perl`, and then `perl.exe` can be found (the same process used by `cmd.exe`).
 - if above steps fail then keep the base name of the interpreter and remove (ignore) the path.
 This is meant to support Linux paths like `/usr/bin/perl6` that will not be found on Windows, but the base name `perl6` may still be found (on `PATH`).
 Also remove the extension from the base name.
 That is, an interpreter given as `perl6.exe` can be replaced with `perl6.bat` if the later is found on `PATH`.
 This behavior can be disabled with `--no-strip-location` and `--no-strip-extension` options.
+- check for a cmd built-in command (invoke `help` to list the built-ins and search that list)
 - if all checks fail then use the default command given to `--default-cmd` option.
-Without `--default-cmd`, attempt to run the (_missing_) interpreter as given, which will then produce an error (from `cmd.exe`, complaining the command is not recognized).
+Without `--default-cmd`, display a message like `scriptName.cmd: Bad interpreter: <interpreter name>` and attempt to run the (_missing_) interpreter as given, which will then produce an error (from `cmd.exe`, complaining the command is not recognized).

 As it is a `.cmd` script, the file type handler will open a console window in order to run the script.
 This is an issue if the script is a graphical (GUI) application.
 For this case a non-console version of the file type handler will be needed, that is _not_ provided here (maybe later).